SlateFoundation/slate-cbl-book/glossary.md

 - Ranges from 1-12 for Building21's model
 - [Example of a continua](https://docs.google.com/spreadsheets/d/1ecDsgv0X8NzjUi-0D9b2oF3tqYx-THfaHTtdSmL-2u4/edit#gid=720733250)

+###Rating
+- The term rating is used instead of "grading" when evaluating a demonstration or task

 ##Competency Dashboard
 ####Evidence Requirements
 - The number of demonstrations required for a specific standard to progress to the next level